-Course Name:

-Course Number:

-Grade Level:

-Course Length:

-Course Credit:

-Prerequisites:

-Offered:

-Engineering I 31125 11th or 12th One semester 0.5 Completion of Physics or A.P.
+Course Name: Engineering I Course Number: 31125 11th or 12th Grade Level: Course Length: One semester

+Completion of Physics or A.P.
 Physics 1 or Concurrent Enrollment in Physics or A.P.
-Physics 1 Fall 2023
+Physics 1 Prerequisites:

 Engineering I is a course designed to prepare students to pursue a degree in Engineering at the College Level.
 This semester 1 course will investigate two major engineering disciplines.
 Civil and Mechanical, through multidimensional projects.
 Topics covered include structures, bridges, rockets, computer aided design (CAD), and 3D printing.
 A \$40.00 materials fee is required.